 The three of us had an overpriced drink each and felt a bit seedy still sitting there.
 We’d really seen enough, far too much in fact, after about 15 minutes.
 As we were on our way out the door we came face to face with the scariest, meanest looking (and larger than usual) Thai woman.
 I think it was a woman.
 She was in a business suit and not a g-string so it was hard to tell.
 She shouted at us that we needed to pay our inflated bill, which had an extra zero added onto it because we breathed the air inside the club.
 She shouted and looked scary for quite a while as me and Aimee clung to each other not knowing whether to laugh or cry or say our prayers.
 Aimee had definitely wet her pants at this point (I hadn’t though, not even a tiny bit, ok maybe like a really tiny bit but not as much as Aimee).
 Olly gave the scary lady a couple of extra hundred baht, I think he was afraid of getting beat up by a woman and we all made a run for the door.
 It was a relief to get outside and even better to get out of the red light district.

 I’m not against the open-minded attitude that Thailand has towards sex, I’m actually all for it.
 I can’t condone the Thai sex industry though because I believe it’s very much intertwined with sex trafficking.
-Separating the two could be possible (but not easy) and I’m all for the legalization of sex work in general, let’s protect our sex workers and give them rights.
-I mean we quit burning witches a century ago, maybe we could move on a bit in other areas too.
-I’ve been to the Crazy Horse in Vegas, the Moulin Rouge in Paris and a few other sexy (and sometimes sticky) establishments around the world.
-I love how embracing, if not flaunting, one’s sexuality can be empowering to women.
-After so many centuries of women’s sexuality being oppressed how could I not?
+Separating the two could be possible (but not easy) and I’m all for the legalization of sex work in general.

-What I do NOT love is a freak show.
-I do not want to watch someone’s mother, sister, child and simply a fellow human being, degrade themselves, not in any country, not ever.
+What I do not love is a freak show and I don’t want to watch someone’s mother, sister, child and simply a fellow human being, degrade themselves, not in any country, not ever.
 How do I know that Ping Pong Shows are degrading and not empowering to the women who participate in them?
 I don’t for sure, but I did look at their faces and they didn’t look empowered to me, not at all, that is all I can go on, that and my modicum of common sense.

 Know this, there is nothing sexy, titillating or even fun about a Ping Pong Show.
 The women who work in Ping Pong Shows simply don’t have a better option, or worse, a choice.
 Who wants to shoot ping pong balls and various other objects out of their va-jay-jay for crying out loud and who the hell, more to the point, would want to see that? (va-jay-jay was voted No 9 of worst vagina names ever btw, just so you know).